Xorbit17/home-pi/pi-home/server/dashboard/jobs/context-templates/artstyles/retro-pixel-art.md

 ## Avoid

 - Any form of anti-aliasing or gradient blending.
-- Photographic details—textures, blur, smooth shading.
+- Photographic details/textures, blur, smooth shading.
 - Background clutter or complex backdrop patterns.
 - Palette overflow or unintended color bleed.
+- Text on te image

 Note: Post processing will be applied to help with the pixelated look.